-I switched to Name Cheap a few months back and I haven’t had any complaints with them.
-That means that RoseBakes.com and RoseAtwater.com (those are my domains) are registered with and paid for through Name Cheap.
-I don’t have any cons, but the pros are that they were super helpful in transferring my domains and they’re less expensive than other options too… so Name Cheap would be my #1 recommendation for hosting. .
+I currently own five websites, with Rose Bakes being the primary one.
+I purchased all of my blog names at Namecheap That means that RoseBakes.com and RoseAtwater.com (those are my domains) are registered with and paid for through Namecheap.
+I don't have any cons, but the pros are that they were super helpful in transferring my domains and they're less expensive than other options too... so Namecheap would be my #1 recommendation for domain registration.

-I haven’t been with Name Cheap for very long though – I originally bought my domain name (ie., http://rosebakes.com) through GoDaddy.
-I never had any real complaints with them (strictly talking about my service with them) but last year they had some seriously tacky, offensive Super Bowl commercials (update: I’ve been told that’s been going on for more than just last year) and I really didn’t care to put my money into a company that felt the need to advertise like that.
+Full disclosure: I originally bought my domain name (ie., https://rosebakes.com) through GoDaddy.
+I never had any real complaints with them (strictly talking about my service with them) but over the years, they've had some seriously tacky & offensive (to me) commercials and I really didn't care to put my money into a company that felt the need to advertise like that.

 You absolutely have to have a domain name if you're going to do a WordPress blog (and you are, right?), but if you don't...
 I still highly recommend owning your own domain so you can have that ".com" on the end vs. ".blogspot.com" or whatever ... it just makes you seem more legit and professional.

 2. Next... you need hosting.
 UPDATE: I've written a very detailed post here with 3 Easy Steps to Start a Blog that includes step-by-step instructions for buying and setting up hosting!

 Assuming you choose to go with WordPress, you have to choose where to buy space to keep your blog.
 This blog is currently hosted with BigScoots (more on that in a minute).
 Again, full disclosure - that wasn't always the case.
 When I started, Rose Bakes was hosted on BlueHost.com.